Margaret Fay Shaw: Early life

 The youngest of five sisters, Shaw was born in her family's "substantial mansion", built from homemade bricks in 1829, in Glenshaw, Pennsylvania.

-The mansion stood on land where the Shaw family had lived since her great-great grandfather, Scottish iron foundryman John Shaw, had emigrated to the United States with his four sons in 1782, and built there the first iron foundry west of the Allegheny Mountains.
+The mansion stood on land where the Shaw family had lived since her great-great-grandfather, Scottish iron foundryman John Shaw, had emigrated to the United States with his four sons in 1782, and built there the first iron foundry west of the Allegheny Mountains.
 John Shaw later divided his land grant between his sons and permanently gave his surname to the surrounding district.

 Margaret's great-grandfather, Thomas Wilson Shaw, Sr., lived to be ninety-six and often told the story in his old age of how his own father had lifted him up on his shoulders to see George Washington ride by on a white horse during a visit to Pittsburgh.

 Shaw's paternal grandfather, Thomas Wilson Shaw, Jr., served as a surgeon in the Union Army during the Battle of Gettysburg and worked later as a slum doctor among immigrants working in the Pittsburgh steel refineries, even though the Shaw family's wealth was also largely drawn through canny investments in that same industry.

-Shaw's father was Rensselaer Polytechnic Institute graduate and civil engineer Henry Shaw.
+Henry Shaw, Shaw's father, was a Rensselaer Polytechnic Institute graduate and a civil engineer.
 He had privately longed to become an artist, but his dream had been prevented by his own father, who "regarded artists as Bohemians in velvet jackets and flowing ties, supported by their parents".
 Henry Shaw instead became an art collector with a hobby of making etchings.
 In later years, his "greatest delight was seeing the International Exhibition of paintings that came into the Carnegie Museum once a year."

 Margaret's mother Fanny Maria Patchin was "a New England Yankee", whose Puritan ancestors had arrived in the Colony of Connecticut in 1640 and eventually migrated to Bennington, Vermont.
 Margaret later recalled her mother as a woman for whom "breeding and mental ability were what mattered" and who accordingly "found the wealth, without the distinguished minds, of the Pittsburghers difficult to take.
 But she had in my father a like mind in taste and in books."